Building a TaskEstimator#

 The TaskEstimator trait controls how many distributed tasks the planner allocates to each stage of the query plan.

 The number of tasks is assigned to the different stages in a bottom-up fashion.
-You can refer to the Plan Annotation docs for an explanation on how this works.
+See How a Distributed Plan is Built for the overall picture, and the inject_network_boundaries source for the details.
 A TaskEstimator is what hints this process how many tasks should be used.

 While a default implementation exists for file-based DataSourceExec nodes (those backed by FileScanConfig), you can provide custom TaskEstimator implementations for your own ExecutionPlan types.